nvda-es/devguides_translation/original_docs/gcaddoninternals.md

 ## Golden Cursor: A History

 Towards end of 2015, an Arabic-speaking NVDA translator contacted NVDA add-ons team and introduced the community to an add-on a friend of the translator was developing.
 Called "Golden Cursor", the add-on came with keyboard commands to manipulate the mouse.
-Since the community has shown interest in this add-on, I decided to contact the devleoper and review the new add-on.
+Since the community has shown interest in this add-on, I decided to contact the developer and review the new add-on.

 Although the add-on had potential, it had numerous coding problems. for example, in early drafts, it used Python's boolean statements like this: